tdreid/rjay/README.md

-# vika
+# rjay
-A boilerplate for starting web applications with Express 4 and Pug
+A boilerplate for making slim experiments with Express 4 and Pug

 ## What's inisde:
 *A server side setup very similar to the result of express-generator...*